This page contains affiliate links. For more information please read my Disclosure Policy.

 A healthy quick bread like these banana oat chocolate chip muffins is sure to be an instant hit with adults and kids alike.
 Rolled oats, frozen or fresh bananas, whole wheat flour, and just enough chocolate make these muffins delicious and nutritious, while still being easy.

 Every once in a while at my local grocery store they have a major sale on bananas.
-They pop up in huge paper bags, promising all the banana baking goodness I could want for five dollars.
+They pop up in huge paper bags, promising all the banana goodness I could want for five dollars.
 It’s basically impossible to resist for a from scratch cook like me.
-Bananas are so useful!

 It also helps that I live with two banana eating fiends, who are never upset when I whip up a batch of banana oat muffins for the week.

-These muffins are super easy to make, healthy but don’t taste like it, and are very toddler friendly.
+These muffins are super easy to make, healthy, and are very toddler friendly.
 Breakfast, snack, even dessert are all fair game when a batch comes out of the oven.

 What you’ll need to get baking